-A Guide for Urgent Care in Dentistry along with Nonurgent Dental Procedures
+A Guide for Urgent Care along with Nonurgent Dental Procedures

 Understanding the difference between a dental emergency needing urgent care or a nonurgent dental emergency can be the difference between saving or losing your tooth.
 For example, if you have a knocked-out tooth, it must be treated promptly by your emergency dentist regardless of whether the accident occurred during or beyond office hours.
 If you need urgent care for a dental emergency, you must call the dentist in Fairfax as soon as possible without question time.